 Disclaimer

 The material in this document is for informational purposes only.
 The products it describes are subject to change without prior notice, due to the manufacturer’s continuous development program.
-Rampiva makes no representations or warranties with respect to this document or with respect to the products described herein.
-Rampiva shall not be liable for any damages, losses, costs or expenses, direct, indirect or incidental, consequential or special, arising out of, or related to the use of this material or the products described herein.
+Nuix makes no representations or warranties with respect to this document or with respect to the products described herein.
+Nuix shall not be liable for any damages, losses, costs or expenses, direct, indirect or incidental, consequential or special, arising out of, or related to the use of this material or the products described herein.

 Introduction

-This guide describes the installation of Rampiva Automate.
+This guide describes the installation of Automate.
 This document works like a reference - use the table of contents to look for the topic that you find out about.

 Styles Used in This Guide